Doo-wop: Revivals

 Doo-wop is popular among barbershoppers and collegiate a cappella groups due to its easy adaptation to an all-vocal form.
 Doo-wop experienced a resurgence in popularity at the turn of the 21st century with the airing of PBS's doo-wop concert programs: Doo Wop 50, Doo Wop 51, and Rock, Rhythm, and Doo Wop.
 These programs brought back, live on stage, some of the better known doo-wop groups of the past.
+These programs were organized by Herman Lubinsky's grandson TJ Lubinsky.
 In addition to the Earth Angels, doo-wop acts in vogue in the second decade of the 2000s range from the Four Quarters to Street Corner Renaissance.

 Bruno Mars and Meghan Trainor are two examples of current artists who incorporate doo-wop music into their records and live performances.
 Mars says he has "a special place in [his] heart for old-school music".

+The Broadway musical Jersey Boys spawned two touring doo-wop groups featuring former members of the show's casts: The Midtown Men featuring the Broadway cast, and Under the Streetlamp featuring the Chicago and touring cast.
+The musical was based on the Four Seasons' real-life rise from streetcorner doo-wop singers, under the influential arrangement work of Nick Massi, to the pop-rock band that went on to international fame.

 The formation of the hip-hop scene beginning in the late 1970s strongly parallels the rise of the doo-wop scene of the 1950s, particularly mirroring it in the emergence of the urban street culture of the 1990s.
 According to Bobby Robinson, a well-known producer of the period: